Guides to Spain's cities, areas and lifestyle

 Mother's Day in Spain

-Mother's Day is one of the most popular holidays in Spain and "el día de madre" is always celebrated on the first Sunday in May (in Sweden, as you know, we celebrate it on the last Sunday in May).
+Mother's Day is one of the most popular holidays in Spain and "el día de madre" is always celebrated on the first Sunday in May (in Sweden we celebrate on the last Sunday in May).
 It is no coincidence that the month of May in Spain is also dedicated to the Virgin Mary, the mother of Jesus.
-Gifts the Spanish usually give their mother…
+Gifts Spaniards usually give their mothers

 Read the whole